-Digital data and material will usually be one of fintech companies' key assets.
-Therefore, it is important to outline the legal scope for protection of such assets.
+Digital data and material will usually be one of the key assets of fintech companies.
+Therefore, it is important to outline the legal scope for the protection of these assets.

-Copyright protection extends to any element of expression of the creativity of its author, but not to the ideas behind it, procedures, methods of operation, or mathematical concepts as such.
+Copyright protection extends to any element of expression of the creativity of a work's author, but not to the ideas behind it or the procedures, methods of operation or mathematical concepts as such.
 Therefore, an algorithm will not be protected by copyright.
 The main legal argument for this conclusion is that it is a factual concept and not an expression of the intellectual creativity of its author.

-If an employee of a fintech company develops software during the performance of his work or according to the employer's instructions, the copyright will automatically be granted to the employer.45 This rule applies only to 'employees'.
+If an employee of a fintech company develops software during the performance of his or her work or according to the employer's instructions, the copyright will automatically be granted to the employer.52 This rule applies only to 'employees'.
 Consequently, consultants and software developers entering into a separate agreement with the company will attract the copyright as creators of the work.
-Therefore, it is important to manage the rights to such software in the contract under which it is developed.
+Therefore, it is important to manage the rights to the software in the contract under which it is developed.

 ii Patent protection of software

 The European Patent Convention and the Danish Patent Act excludes software from patentability if a patent application relates to a computer program 'as such'.
-It is therefore necessary to distinguish between 'software patents' that are excluded and 'computer-implemented inventions' that are accepted patentable subject matters.
+It is therefore necessary to distinguish between 'software patents' that are excluded and 'computer-implemented inventions' that constitute accepted patentable subject matter.